lanjiangqaq/lanjiangqaq/README.md

 ### Hi there 👋

 - 👋 Hi, I’m lanjiang
-- 👀 I’m interested in learn Linux languages...
+- 👀 I’m interested in cool stuffs...
 - 🌱 I’m currently learning C++ ...
 - 💞️ I’m looking to collaborate on my progress as a student...